Miss Moneypenny's: Development outside the UK

 Miss Moneypenny's residencies, Chuff Chuff nights, tours and radio broadcasts use the slogan "The Worlds Most Glamorous Clubbing Brand".
-The brand has been throwing parties and events throughout the world for over twenty five years, making it one of the UK's and Europe's longest-running club brands for house music.

 Miss Moneypenny’s has had residencies at venues in a number of European beach-holiday areas including a fourteen-year residency at the BCM superclub in Magaluf, Mallorca, as well as summer residencies in Tenerife, Marbella, Cyprus, Malta, Greece and Turkey.
 The club also had a 14-year residency at the former El Divino nightclub in Ibiza before it closed in 2009.

-The brand has also spread further afield through a constant worldwide touring schedule taking in Dubai, China, Singapore, Kuala Lumpur, Australia, Hong Kong, Russia, Lebanon, the United States of America, Brazil, Colombia, and South Africa.
-There have been regular events in the European countries of France, Spain, Germany, Austria, Switzerland, Romania, Luxembourg, the Netherlands and Belgium.

 Compilation albums

-In addition to its touring events, Miss Moneypenny's has successfully released a series of worldwide compilation albums on an annual basis, 16 to date, as well as a consistent release schedule of commercial and underground dance tracks on its own in-house music record label, Miss Moneypenny’s Music.
+Miss Moneypenny's has released a series of compilation albums, as well as commercial and underground dance tracks on its own in-house music record label, Miss Moneypenny’s Music.

 Radio

-Miss Moneypenny’s has entered the medium of radio, with a syndicated dance music show, presented by Miss Moneypenny's Musical Director, and longtime resident DJ, Jim ‘Shaft’ Ryan.
+Miss Moneypenny’s has a syndicated dance music show, presented by Miss Moneypenny's Musical Director, and longtime resident DJ, Jim ‘Shaft’ Ryan.